 Once enrolled in the study, we will collect a blood or saliva sample (a blood sample is preferred) for genetic testing.
-Approximately 4 teaspoons of blood or 2 teaspoons of saliva are collected.
-Along with this, you will be asked to complete two surveys.
-One inquires about your child's personal health history, and the other asks about your family health history.
-We also ask permission to review your child's medical records.
-This allows us access to any testing or doctor's evaluations they may have had related to their diagnosis.
+Appropriately 4 teaspoons of blood or 2 teaspoons of saliva are collected.
+Along with this, they will be asked to complete two surveys.
+One inquires about personal health history, and the other asks about family health history.
+We also ask permission to review medical records.
+This allows us access to any testing or doctor's evaluations related to this diagnosis.